katya-stanzy/LoanDataShowcase/README.md

 Done

 #### 5. Create and Test (2.) a new Logistic Regression model using dummy variables as well as the most important numerical variables.
 2 (a) is implemented.
-The model still favors 'Fully Paid' cases with a slightly improved rate of the correct classification for 'Charged Off'.
+The model still favors 'Fully Paid' cases with a slightly improved rate of the correct classification for 'Charged Off': 3672 (correct) : 7813 (wrong)